Hacks, Resources, and Rights: Pregnant at University

 • Australia:

-• Centrelink Education Entry Payment helps you to pay the costs of returning to your studies.
+• Centrelink Education Entry Payment helps you pay the costs of returning to your studies.
 You do not need to make a separate application.
 Once you provide your proof of enrollment, Centrelink will automatically assess your eligibility for Education Entry Payment.

 • Canada:

-• You can leave up to three terms.
+• You can take leave for up to three terms.
 You will have to fill out a leave of absence form, available from your university.
 Talk to a member of your university’s Family Care Office or your Students Union.

-• You can also apply for OASP
+• You can also apply for OASP.

 New Zealand: